The Whale sees Brendan Fraser excel in Darren Aronofsky’s upsetting, heartbreaking tale of grief, physical struggles, and emotional neglect.

 As the credits to The Whale rolled, and Rob Simonsen’s swelling, overwhelmingly emotional score played the film out, I left the theater deeply shaken up.
 This is a film that will slowly beat your heart down, begin to rebuild it, and then break it again, before finally leaving it in an achingly bittersweet place.
 The film leaves you feeling dirty in many ways but strangely enlightened in others.
 Brenden Fraser gives an outstanding performance for the ages, but he’s just one factor in what makes The Whale such a brutal, profound, unforgettable experience.
 This is one of the best films of the year, and yet another phenomenal entry in Darren Aronofsky’s filmography.
 He’s made several films that have gone on to be considered classics of 21st century cinema.
 Requiem for a Dream, Black Swan, The Wrestler… and now, I’m sure, The Whale has begun its path to achieve that same status.

-The Whale premiered at TIFF on September 11, 2022, and will be released in US theaters on December 9.
-Read our list of films to watch at TIFF 2022.
+The Whale premiered at TIFF on September 11, 2022, and will be released in US theaters on December 9 and in UK cinemas on February 3, 2023.